pavanNPK/NPK_Interior/README-DB.md

 -----------------------------------------------------------------------------------

-`GET /products` - Fetches all products from the database.
+`GET /products` - Fetches all products from the database and generates signed URLs for the images.

 ```
 db.products.find({}, {}).sort({ name: 1 })